biancaisc/Micro-Social-WebApplication/README.md

 - join a group chat
 - send friend requests ( and see your own requests )
 - post images/videos ( or edit them )
-- comment or appreciate other users posts
+- comment on or appreciate other users' posts

 As an admin you have permissions over any account.